“The West Side” of Los Angeles has some great restaurants and date spots. Here are some of my favorites!

 If you prefer Chinese hot pot, check out Hai Di Lao, with its 4.5 stars on Yelp.
 Serving sizes are huge!
 Make reservations as there is always a wait.

-If that’s not enough, check out The Escape Game, which features 60-minute escape rooms, opening in September 2022!
+If you’re looking for some adventure, check out The Escape Game, which features 60-minute escape rooms!

 Eataly is a massive space within Century City that has multiple walk-up and sit-down dining areas, a cheese shop, a meat shop, wine section, pastry shop, and Italian grocery store all in one.
 It’s fun to eat and shop there, or just look around.